 Once you have dispatched the climb, the route enters a beautiful area reminiscent of high alpine pasture with roadside crags and forested horizons.
 Descend to Loch Achray via a glorious series of sinuous, twisting bends to a junction at the A821 – turn left for Loch Katrine.
-From the pier area, follow the loch shore for the next 21km through a wondrous (and largely traffic-free) landscape until the cafe at Stronachlachar.
-The route now heads uphill to a junction with Lochard Road (B829) – turn left to pass the picturesque Loch Arklet.
+From the pier area, follow the loch shore for the next 21km through a wondrous landscape until the cafe at Stronachlachar.
+This quiet route consists of a private single track with no escape alternative, so be prepared for oncoming traffic and possible dangers.
+From Stronachlachar the route now heads uphill to a junction with Lochard Road (B829) – turn left to pass the picturesque Loch Arklet.
 The next 18km contains the odd short climb, but it’s mostly an enjoyable cruise back to Aberfoyle via Loch Chon and Loch Ard.

 For families or cyclists wanting a shorter ride, a cruise boat service operates from Trossachs Pier to Stronachlachar – providing a popular opportunity to cycle on the shore road and experience the loch from the water.